Cerno-b/anki-duolingo-japanese/README.md

 This is your word list.
 Click on "load more" at the bottom to reveal as much of the vocabulary as you want to export.
 ### Step 2
-Copy/paste the table to a text file you call `duolingo.txt` inside the repo's main directory.
+Copy/paste the table (and just the table) into the `duolingo.txt` file inside the repo's main directory.
+Double check that it only contains the table, and do not change anything besides what you pasted (leave the weird line breaks as they are)
 ### Step 3
 Run the first python file `01_fix_lines.py` by calling `python 01_fix_lines.py` from the command line.
 Double-clicking the script might also work, depending on your setup.
-This script fixes weird line endings for the import.
+This script fixes weird line breaks for the import.
+Note that this script will write back to the same file, so avoid doing any manual changes before running the script.
 ### Step 4
 The next step is a bit of manual work: You have to get the correct kana transcriptions for any kanji you see in the file.
 So open up the `duolingo.txt`